-Questions regarding disability discrimination and the implementation of services offered at Berkeley College may be referred to Sharon McLennon-Weir, Ph.D., CRC, LMHC, Director of Disability Services, 914-694-1122 ext.
-3169 or Sharon-Mclennon@BerkeleyCollege.edu.
+For questions regarding implementation of disability services offered at Berkeley College, please contact Sharon McLennon-Wier, Ph.D., CRC, LMHC, Director of Disability Services for New Jersey and New York campuses, at 914-694-1122 ext.
+3169 or Sharon-McLennon@BerkeleyCollege.edu.

-Individual requests for accommodations may be referred to the College ADA/ Section 504 Coordinators: [NJ students] Sandra Coppola, Ph.D., 973-278-5400 ext.
-1320 or SEC@BerkeleyCollege.edu; [NY students] Diane Georges, LMHC, 212-986-4343ext.4216 or Diane-Georges@BerkeleyCollege.edu; [Online students] Katherine Wu, Ed.M., LMHC, LPC, 973-405-2111 ext.
-1394 or KNW@BerkeleyCollege.edu.
+Individual requests for accommodations may be referred to the College ADA/Section 504 Coordinators: [NJ and Online students] Sandra Coppola, Ph.D., 973-278-5400 ext.
+1320 or SEC@BerkeleyCollege.edu; [NY students] Diane Georges, LMHC, 212-986-4343 ext.4216 or Diane-Georges@BerkeleyCollege.edu.
 In addition, each individual campus has a Disability Services representative via the Personal Counseling Office.
-These Personal Counselors work with the ADA/Section 504 Coordinators for the purpose of reasonably accommodating students with disabilities.
+These Personal Counselors work with the ADA/ Section 504 Coordinators for the purpose of reasonably accommodating students with disabilities.
 A student seeking accommodations must schedule an appointment with either the above-stated ADA/504 Coordinators, or a campus Personal Counselor, in order to submit an Application for Disability Services and Accommodations and to confirm requested accommodations.
-Contact information for the College Personal Counselors can be found on the College Health and Wellness website (select "Contact Information" from the drop-down menu).
+Contact information for the College Personal Counselors can be found on the College Health and Wellness website.